Classic Motorcycle Build

-Harley Generator - Repair or Replace
+Harley Generator Repair or Replace

-text and pictures by Mark Trotta
+text and pictures by Vintage Vinny

 Vintage Harleys are not known for having great charging systems.
 And a motorcycle generator doesn't really charge the battery until engine rpm is considerably higher than idle.
-To make matters worse, if you have an electric starter, trips less than 15-20 miles are not enough to recharge the battery's losses from starting.

 If your battery keeps dying, stop blaming the battery.
 If it continuously loses charge, that's a symptom of a generator not charging properly.

-Generator Headlight Test
+Headlight Test

-Here's a simple way to test a Harley generator while it's still mounted to the bike.
 With everything hooked up properly, and with a fully charged battery, start the engine and turn on your headlight.
 If the light gets brighter when you rev the motor from idle, the generator is working correctly.

-Generator Amperage Test
+Amperage Test

 If you have a multimeter that reads DC amps, check the generator output with bike running.
 It should be 10 amps or higher.
-Be careful not to test too long - usually you can test for about 15 seconds, then you have to let it at rest for 15 minutes before re-testing.
+Be careful not to test too long--usually you can test for about 15 seconds, then you have to let it at rest for 15 minutes before re-testing.

 Generator Voltage Test